rvrnjn594/high-level-design/10-key-value-store/02-design-of-key-value-store.md

 It stores the value associated with the key.
 The system automatically determines where data should be placed.
  Additionaly, the system often keeps metadata about the stored object.
 Such metadata can include the version of the object.

+      key - It's the key against which we have to store value value - It's the object to be stored against the key

 ---